 There was a certain detachment that everyone maintains.

-For example, in all the 8 years that I have worked with the small company, only 20 people, I have only ever attended one weekend gathering.
+For example, over the 8 years I have worked at the small company with only 20 people, I have attended only one weekend gathering.
 It was when several colleagues got together for a shared meal and some “relationship building”.

 And it was at my house.

-Except for the annual Christmas lunch, we never go out on work days with colleagues.
-Everyone does their own thing, most bring their own sandwich for lunch.
+Except for the annual Christmas lunch, we never go out with colleagues on work days.
+Everyone does their own thing; most bring their own sandwich for lunch.
 Or a can of tuna.
 Colleagues, but hardly friends.
 Initially, I thought I was just excluded because…you know, but during the gathering at my house, someone said, “This is the first time we ever got together outside office hours.”

 This is very unusual for me.
 In Singapore, we go out with colleagues every day.
-For breakfast, lunch, afternoon coffee, dinner.
+For breakfast, lunch, afternoon coffee, and dinner.
 Even supper sometimes.
-We also entertained often.
+We also “entertained” often.
 With clients.
 Colleagues.
 Suppliers.
 Even bosses sometimes.
 And when we do, we talk about business.

 Here, hardly anyone does it.